Galapagos Islands Vacations: everything you should know before booking

 Here I am showing you how your Galapagos packing list is the shortest you have ever had! 🙂

-It’s a very laid back place and even if you are staying e in one of the few luxury hotels, they have still a quite casual ambiance.
+It’s a very laid-back place, and even if you are staying in one of the few luxury hotels, they still have a pretty casual ambiance.

 So here is the list of things you cannot do without:

 - Shorts and T-shirts.
-I found these kinds of shorts very practical, especially during the boat tours where you can get wet very easily, as they dry fast.
+I found these kinds of shorts convenient, especially during the boat tours, where you can get wet very easily, as they dry fast.

 - Hat (if you use it, I didn’t)

 - Windbreaker or a jumper, evenings and boat rides can get chilly.
-I love my North face 3 seasons, but I have an older version.
+I love my North Face 3 seasons, but I have an older version.
 This one is the new model, which is much cooler and in nicer colors.
-I find it quite practical because you can take in and out the internal layer according to the temperature.
+I find it reasonably practical because you can take in and out the internal layer according to the temperature.

 - Reusable water bottle.
-Lifestraw is what I am going to purchase as soon as I get to a place for a while where I can get deliveries from Amazon.
-While on the road it’s difficult to shop online :).
-Life Straw is what I have been raving about as it has a filter on it so you can get tap water and drink good purified water.
-Perfect when you travel either for saving money and to look after your stomach! 🙂
+Lifestraw is what I am going to purchase as soon as I get to a place where I can get deliveries from Amazon.
+While on the road, it’s difficult to shop online :).
+Life Straw is what I have been raving about, because it has a filter, allowing you to get tap water and drink good purified water.
+Perfect when you travel either to save money or to look after your stomach! 🙂

 - Underwater Camera or GoPro or similar: you will want to take some turtles and sharks back home with you, at least in pictures.
-I got the GoPro 4 when it came out and paid it a fortune.
+I got the GoPro 4 when it came out and paid a fortune for it.
 I can see that they have accessible prices now.
-The latest model is GoPro hero7 and on Amazon is less than 400 USD.
-But if you are not a super pro and still want good resolution video, the GoPro 5 works amazingly as well and it’s only 237 USD.
+The latest model is the GoPro Hero 13, and on Amazon, it is less than 400 USD.

-- Camera with a zoom, you don’t want to miss capturing the spectacular wildlife.
-I have a Canon 6D, a grand angle Canon 16-35 f/2.8 LII, which I love for landscapes, but I stayed on the cheep for my zoom lens and a Tamron 75-300 f5.6.It was not exactly ideal, or what I wished I had, but it worked well.
-Also because the wildlife in the Galapagos is extremely friendly and fearless, so you can get very close, as you can see from my pictures.
+- With a camera that has a zoom, you don’t want to miss capturing the spectacular wildlife.
+I have a Canon 6D, a wide-angle Canon 16-35 f/2.8 LII, which I love for landscapes, but I stayed on the cheap for my zoom lens and a Tamron 75-300 f/5.6.It was not exactly ideal, or what I wished I had, but it worked well, also because the wildlife in the Galapagos is extremely friendly and fearless, so you can get very close, as you can see from my pictures.

 - Flip flops, I always go for Hawaianas, although I admit they left me barefoot a couple of times in the middle of the road.
-It was embarrassing but I always make a laugh about my embarrassing adventures.
+It was embarrassing, but I always make a joke about my embarrassing adventures.
 At least I have something funny to tell.

 - Gym or hiking shoes.
-I have these Merrell and I love them.
-I have been wearing them almost every day for 2 years and are still good although a little worn out.
+I have the Merrells and I love them.
+I have been wearing them almost every day for 2 years and they are still good, although a little worn out.

-- Wet suite and snorkeling gear if you have your own, otherwise you can rent it anywhere (it’s normally 5 USD for short wetsuits and 10 USD for long per day and the snorkeling gear 10 USD per day.
+- Wetsuit and snorkeling gear, if you have your own; otherwise, you can rent them anywhere (it’s usually 5 USD for short wetsuits and 10 USD for long ones per day, and the snorkeling gear is 10 USD per day.
 If you want to have your own, it is understandable.
-I don’t like the long one but I don’t even like to be cold.
+I don’t like the long one, but I don’t even like to be cold.
 I was in Galapagos during the coldest season and the short one was good enough, although my friend still preferred the long.
 It’s a very personal choice.
 You will also need to check on the thickness.
-They normally go from 3 mm to 7 in very cold water.
+They usually go from 3 mm to 7 mm in icy water.

 - Dry/waterproof Bag.
 This is one of the best gifts I have ever received.
-Too bad I left it in a hostel, like many other important stuff I have left behind.
-I missed it in several occasions.
-So if you have space in your bag you should get one.
-Here a link to my choice.
+Too bad I left it in a hostel, like many other essential things I have left behind.
+I missed it on several occasions.
+So if you have space in your bag, you should get one.

-- Motion sickness pills, if it’s really unbearable.
-I prefer to avoid it and just sit back in the open air and watch the horizon, but I know for many it’s not enough.
+- Motion sickness pills, if it’s unbearable.
+I prefer to avoid it and sit back in the open air and watch the horizon, but I know for many it’s not enough.

 OTHER USEFUL POSTS ABOUT THE GALAPAGOS ISLANDS